rjspencer/docs/theming.md

 ### If Statements
 `if:VideoPlaylistHasThumbnail`

-	Check to see if the video playlist has a photo or not
+	check to see if the video playlist has a photo or not

 ## Photos
 ### page:PhotoList